jodwyer/alpaca-mcp-server/README.md

   - Get detailed info on individual holdings
   - Liquidate all or partial positions by share count or percentage
 - **Order Management**
-  - Place stock, crypto, and option orders
+  - Place stocks, ETFs, crypto, and options orders
   - Support for market, limit, stop, stop-limit, and trailing-stop orders
   - Cancel orders individually or in bulk
   - Retrieve full order history